CathyC93/basic-gestures/README.md

 # basic-gestures
-Content from CoderGirl iOS course I co-instructed.
-This particular lesson, I covered gestures.
+Content from a CoderGirl iOS course I co-instructed in the spring of 2018.
+In this particular lesson, I covered gestures.